labsyspharm/vae/README.md

 vae <path/to/config.yml>
 ```

 The pipeline supports progress bookmarking, allowing the program to pick up where it left off between runs.
-Users may also elect to re-run a particular module by adding the `--module` flag as follows:
+Users may elect to re-run a particular module by adding the `--module` flag as follows:
 ```bash
 vae --module <MODULE_NAME> <path/to/config.yml>
 ```